jnthnhlt/TmdbTests/README.md

   "vote_count": 3439
 }```

-3. Use dotnet test to perform a test run.
+3. Install .NET Core SDK if you don't already have it.  https://www.microsoft.com/net/core#windowscmd .
+Use dotnet test to perform a test run.
 Navigate to the test project directory and use the following command from the windows command line:

 dotnet test -s test.runsettings  > output.txt